Photo: It was a bit slippery climbing the Cippo with so may pine needles on the road

 “As the Po valley is so flat, don’t you think you should add a tough climb at the end?” said Jan in 2019 when I was planning the route between London and Fano.
 As if 2,300km including the alps wasn’t enough.
 She was right of course, it had to be hard, otherwise why would people sponsor me.
 So what better than Marco Pantani’s training hill, Il Cippo.
 It’s 6km long, rising 600m, so 10% the whole way.
-I’ve climbed it more than a dozen times, but never after 2,100km of a Grand Tour.
+I’ve climbed it more than half a dozen times, but never after 2,100km of a Grand Tour.

 The Cippo starts in Carpegna, which meant we had to climb 937m just to get to the start.
 We were an odd couple.
 Andy had the legs, I had the knowledge.
 I followed Andy’s wheel the whole way up, advising him on what was to come.
 A voice from behind.

 In the early stages my legs started to talk to me.
 They never shouted like they did two days ago, but they were constantly reminding me that they were under pressure.
 As we approached the final third I started to feel quite weak.
 It wasn’t my legs but my upper body.
 It felt like those cartoons where the energy level of the character visibly drains from them.
 I could cope if the battery drained my upper body but if my legs ran out of juice I would be in trouble.